Best Card Games of 2021

 If your ideal card game would have its strategic nature turned up to 11, pay attention here.
 While games of cards often employ less strategy than many board games, less does not mean none.
 We assessed the relative strategy level of each game by looking at how much skill influences outcomes.
 A game with a low skill ceiling generally relies on chance (the luck of the draw), while one with a high skill ceiling allows players to develop and carry out a plan, as well as to leave room to improve one's skill over time.
 Speed-based and the luck of the draw games have appeal, but not so much for those seeking strategy-based games.

 The most strategic game for small groups is Boss Monster.
 In this game, you build a dungeon to lure in and destroy attacking heroes.
 The complexity of your dungeon is flexible and can change each turn however you like.
 Your choices also have actual consequences too.
-Another layer of complexity is that you must not only defend your dungeon, but you also sabotage your opponents' efforts.
-Every time we play this game, our skill level increases and our tactics grow more elaborate.
+Another layer of complexity is that you must not only defend your dungeon but you also sabotage your opponents' efforts.
+Every time we play this game, our skill level increases, and our tactics grow more elaborate.
 There is an element of responding to the cards you draw, but the emphasis is clearly on how you use these cards.

 If you have a large, willing group, no game is more strategic than Werewolf.
 This game calls to action your skills of persuasion.
 The entire game consists of convincing everyone else that you are an innocent villager, not a werewolf invading and devouring another human each night.
 It doesn't get much more strategic than creating and acting out a character within a story based on deceit.
 It's brilliant.
 Unstable Unicorns and Monopoly Deal both offer a moderate amount of strategy.
 When played as two-player games, they rely more on the luck of the draw than anything else.
 However, with more players, the ability to strategize increases dramatically.
-UNO, being one of the simplest games we tested, relies on the luck of the draw to an even greater extent, although adding players also adds complexity and strategy.
+Uno, being one of the simplest games we tested, relies on the luck of the draw to an even greater extent, although adding players also adds complexity and strategy.
 For the party games, such as Cards Against Humanity, Scrawl, and What Do You Meme?, the strategy factor is low, and none of these places much importance on winning or losing.
 Strategy is all but non-existent in Dutch Blitz, a game highly focused on speed.

-The design and intent of a game influences user experience a great deal.
+The design and intent of a game influence the user experience a great deal.
 Factors that we assess for this metric include the creativity and novelty each game provides.
 We also look for a balance of complexity and fluidity while also realizing that simplicity can be excellent game design.
 Lastly, as games have become more and more artistic, we judge aesthetics as well.
 We are generally pleased with the design of each game we tested.

 Most of our testers voiced their appreciation for the design of Scrawl above all others.
 It's unique and inspires a lot of creativity.
 The rules are not complicated, and the gameplay is simple.
 The game creates a portal into how individuals interpret images and phrases differently, and the results take hilarity to a whole new level.
 We like the design of Monopoly Deal for taking the best aspects of the board game while removing the worst and maxing out competitiveness.
 Boss Monster surprised us with unique gameplay that simulates a scrolling Nintendo or Sega game.
 We also like that Werewolf provides an entirely different way to play with cards, engaging theatrical creativity and all-out deceitfulness from each player.

 As far as aesthetics go, we like that art is increasingly becoming a selling point for card-based games.
 Werewolf stands out with clean aesthetics.
 The cards in Exploding Kittens and Unstable Unicorns are fresh, fun, and funny, adding another element to these games and making the first time you play them all the more unique.
-Cards Against Humanity nails the simple and stark, black and white look.
+Cards Against Humanity nails the simple and stark black and white look.
 Boss Monster gets a nod here too.
 The cards are busy, but they are immediately identifiable as 90s video game illustrations.
-UNO has a beautifully simple design, with big numbers and bright colors to engage youngsters and keep them interested.
+Uno has a beautifully simple design, with big numbers and bright colors to engage youngsters and keep them interested.
 It's easy to recognize and easy to play.

 Ease of Setup